What is Sexual Harassment under Oklahoma Law?

-Sexual harassment is defined under Oklahoma law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
-Common examples of sexual harassment done by employers include making sexual advances, creating an overtly sexual and offensive work environment, and making demands for sexual favors as a condition to promotion.
+Sexual harassment is defined by Oklahoma law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
+Frequent examples of sexual harassment done by employers include making sexual advances, creating an overtly sexual and offensive work environment, and making demands for sexual favors as a condition to promotion.

 How does Oklahoma Law Prohibit Sexual Harassment?

-First of all, employers in the city of Stillwater may be required to establish company policies with regards to sexual harassment and post these in a visible location so that employees may be informed.
-Company polices might include such matters as contact information to be used in reporting sexual harassment, filing procedures, and remedial measures in the event that a claim is proven to be true.
+First of all, employers in the city of Stillwater may be required to implement company policies with regards to sexual harassment and post these in a visible location so that employees may be informed.
+Company polices might include such matters as contact information to be used in reporting sexual harassment, filing policies, and remedial measures in the event that a claim is proven to be true.

 How can a Oklahoma attorney help?

-It can be difficult to both investigate and prove a sexual harassment claim without having any expertise in the applicable areas of law.
-Federal investigators are often very overworked.
-Because of this, working with a Stillwater attorney might be the best way to make sure that your claim is processed in a timely manner.
+It can be difficult to both investigate and show a sexual harassment claim without having any expertise in the applicable areas of law.
+Federal investigators are often extremely overworked.
+Because of this, working with a Stillwater attorney may be the ideal way to make sure that your claim is processed in a timely manner.